ameyarad/Wilhelm/README.md

 ## 👨‍💻 Author

 **Ameya Kawthalkar**
-- Created Wilhelm as an educational tool for radiology professionals
+- Created Wilhelm as an educational tool for radiology trainees and radiologists
-- Focused on streamlining medical documentation workflows
+- Wilhelm is intended to spur the creation of more open source solutions to streamline medical imaging workflows

 ## 🙏 Acknowledgments

-- Built with modern web technologies for optimal performance
-- Designed with healthcare professionals in mind
-- Inspired by the need for efficient medical documentation
-- Special thanks to the open-source community
+Built with ❤️ by a radiologist for radiologists and professionals practising medical imaging around the world

 ## 📞 Support

 For questions, feedback, or contributions:
 - Open an issue on GitHub
 - Contact through the application's contact form
-- Join discussions about features and improvements

 ## 🔮 Future Roadmap

-- [ ] DICOM image integration
-- [ ] Advanced AI model selection
-- [ ] Multi-institutional template sharing
-- [ ] Real-time collaboration features
-- [ ] Advanced analytics and reporting
+- [ ] GDPR and HIPAA compliant local free and open source model
-- [ ] Mobile app development
+- [ ] DICOM reader integration
-- [ ] Integration with EHR systems
+- [ ] In-built template library
 ---

 **Remember**: Wilhelm is for educational and research purposes only.
 Always consult qualified healthcare professionals for medical decisions.